 At one end of the spectrum you have the women who have a pair of boots and a pair of flip flops.
-And the parents who believe children don’t need any toys at all.
+And the parents who believe children don’t need any toys at all – one toy is sufficient.
 They need to play, they need to use their imaginations, they need to explore, discover and create but they do not need “toys” so to purchase toys is definitely not on their agenda.

 Then you have the middle ground.
 The women who have a smart pair of boots as well as a pair they wear on the weekends.
 They have a pair of wellies for wet weather dog walks and a pair of running shoes for going to the gym.
 They have a pair of ballet pumps for warmer weather as well as their flip-flops and they even have a pair of heels for special occasions.

-In toy terms these are the parents who believe that when it comes to toys there is a strong argument for less is more.
+In toy terms these are the parents who believe that when it comes to children’s toys there is a strong argument for less is more.
 Some people follow the “20 toy rule”, some choose toy rotation, others focus less on the number of toys and more on making sure the toys they have are high-quality open-ended toys.
 Give easy access to toys children will play with what they see.

 How many is too many?